-Foreign students attending the University of Delaware represent 100 countries.
-At any given time, there are approximately 350 international students in undergraduate programs and 700 in graduate studies.
+Foreign students attending the University of Delaware represent over 100 countries.
 A Foreign Student and Scholar Advisor assists these students in adapting to their new environment and to the American educational system.
 (Please see chapter on Resources for Students.)
 English tutoring, orientation seminars, "homes away from home," educational field trips, and participation in community activities are included in the program for foreign students.